-Often called the silent disease, Chlamydia often presents no symptoms.
+Often called the silent disease, chlamydia often presents with no symptoms.

-In fact about 75% of women and 50% of men will not experience no indications that they have a sexually transmitted disease.
+In fact, about 75% of women and 50% of men will not experience any indications that they have a sexually transmitted disease.

 This can be especially dangerous for pregnant women.
-Chlamydia during pregnancy can be dangerous and even fatal for an unborn baby, yet is easily treated.
+Chlamydia during pregnancy can be fatal for an unborn baby yet is easily treatable.

-While it may be commonly found in the cervix of women and the urethra in men it can also affect the anus, throat and eyes.
+It is commonly found in the cervix of women and the urethra in men but can also affect the anus, throat and eyes.

-Chlamydia is a sexually transmitted disease that commonly spread through sexual acts involving the mouth, penis, vagina and anus.
+Chlamydia is a sexually transmitted disease.
+It commonly spreads through sexual acts involving the mouth, penis, vagina and anus.

-Because of the potential risk to both mother and her unborn baby, most pregnant women are screened for STDs at one of their first prenatal appointments.
+There is a potential risk to both mother and her unborn baby.
+Therefore, doctors screen most pregnant women for STDs at one of their first prenatal appointments.